artyomtorr/HW4_Functions2/README.md

 - `compute_length` — computes the number of amino acids in protein sequence
 - `compute_hydrophobicity` — computes the percentage of gydrophobic aminoacids in protein sequence
 - `check_mutations` — checks missense mutations in the protein sequence after translation
-- `protein_to_nucleic_acid`- returns possible variants of DNAs for a given protein sequence
+- `protein_to_dna`- returns possible variants of DNAs for a given protein sequence
 - `count_amino_acids` - calculates the number of each aminoacid in protein sequence

 ### Examples